kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 This is done to minimize the chances that some random bits of text get modified by error (and because we need an end-of-reference identifier character).

+### Scalar vs array references

+By default the migration engine expect reference values to be scalars.
+This means that the following migration will fail:

+    # FAIL
+    -
+        mode: load
+        type: content_type
+        match:
+            not:
+                content_type_identifier: whatever
+        references:
+            -
+                identifier: my_ref
+                attribute: content_type_identifier

+(every eZ installation has by least one ContentType for users and one for UserGroups, generally more)

+In order to be able to create references whose values are arrays, you have to explictly say so in the migration step

+    # FAIL
+    -
+        mode: load
+        type: content_type
+        match:
+            not:
+                content_type_identifier: whatever
+        expect: any
+        references:
+            -
+                identifier: my_ref
+                attribute: content_type_identifier

+Valid values for `expect` also include positive numbers and the string `many`, used to indicate 'one or more'.
+When those are used, besides having an effect on the type of values set to references, the number of items matched is also validated.

 ### Complete list of available references

 Look in the single DSL files for the complete set of attributes which can be used to set reference values, as well as